Price

 of authenticity

-Each item comes with a certificate that certifies its origin, age, and features.
+Each item is accompanied by a certificate confirming its origin, age, and characteristics.

 and international shipping